-The US 2 trestle is an important transportation connection used by vehicles originating from locations (called forecast analysis zones or FAZs) that include these transportation disadvantaged communities.
-In 2018, about 60% of vehicles traveling eastbound on the US 2 trestle during the AM peak period come from FAZs that include transportation disadvantaged communities in Everett and South Everett.
-About 70% of vehicles traveling westbound on the US 2 trestle travel to these same FAZs.
-By 2050, over 80% of eastbound and westbound travel on the US 2 trestle during the AM peak period is projected to come from these FAZs (Figure 5).
+- The US 2 trestle is an important transportation connection used by vehicles originating from locations (called forecast analysis zones or FAZs) that include these transportation disadvantaged communities.
+For example, in 2018, about 60% of vehicles traveling on the eastbound US 2 trestle during the AM peak period came from FAZs that include transportation disadvantaged communities in Everett and South Everett (USDOT n.d.-a).
+By 2050, over 80% of eastbound trips on the US 2 trestle during the AM peak period are projected to come from these FAZs (Figure 6). - From a spring 2024 online public survey for the PEL Study the most commonly selected types of trips on the US 2 trestle was for shopping, errands, and medical appointments (82% of responses); followed by travel for recreational activities (74%); visiting friends and family (69%); and commuting to and from work (64%)2.
+This variety of trip purposes highlights the importance of the facility for fulfilling essential tasks and basic needs at all times of day.

-&lt;sup>1 The USDOT's Transportation Cost Burden indicator assigns higher scores to communities that spend a greater percentage of household income on transportation, "including transit costs; vehicle maintenance and insurance costs; gasoline and fuel, which leaves less money for housing, medical care and food, potentially leading to households living in substandard housing with higher rates of chronic illness and obesity."
+1 The USDOT's Transportation Cost Burden indicator assigns higher scores to communities that spend a greater percentage of household income on transportation, "including transit costs; vehicle maintenance and insurance costs; gasoline and fuel, which leaves less money for housing, medical care and food, potentially leading to households living in substandard housing with higher rates of chronic illness and obesity."
 The USDOT's Transportation Safety indicator assigns higher scores to communities that experience higher levels of fatalities per 100,000 persons related to motor vehicle crashes (USDOT n.d.-c).